Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Introduction

-where $n$ is an inward-pointing unit vector normal to the wall.
-The form of the term $f_w(\ph)$ has received considerable attention in the literature, starting from the early contributions in the field where a linear form was stipulated, e.g.~\cite{seppecher1996moving}.
-Here we assume that the function $f_w$ has bounded second derivative on $[-1,1]$, so that it can be split into a convex part and a concave part satisfying
+where $n$ is an inward-pointing unit vector normal to the wall and $f_w'(\phi,\beta)$ denotes the derivative of $f_w(\phi,\beta)$ with respect to the phase-field.

+The form of the term $f_w(\phi,\beta)$ has received considerable attention in the literature.
+Early contributions considered a linear form, see \cite{Seppecher1996} for instance.
+Here we shall assume that the function $f_w$ has bounded second derivative on $[-1,1]$, so that it can be split into a convex part and a concave part satisfying

 where $f_{c,w}$ and $f_{e,w}$ are convex functions.
-A good choice is the cubic form \cite{sibley2013unifying, sibley2013moving,sibley2013contact,aymard2019linear}, which is the lowest-order polynomial to allow for the minimization of the wall free energy for the bulk densities, while at the same time preventing the formation of boundary layers,
+A good choice is a cubic polynomial \cite{SNK2013,SNS2013,SNS2013b,AVP2019}: the lowest-order polynomial which permits the minimization of the wall free energy for the bulk densities while preventing the formation of boundary layers.
+Our choice here is:

 This cubic form alleviates the discontinuity within the realm of the diffuse-interface formulation without any additional physics.
 We note that the convex-concave splitting of this cubic function depends on the choice of $\beta$.
 Here we employ